The Wayfarer’s Repose

 “No, well except for Old One Ear, they are far too many and their languages far too diverse, but they understand me,” said Golar.

 The bathhouse had grown peaceful.
 The rhythmic beating on the door was fruitless now that it was secured.
 Still.
 Brota sat in front of it watching.
+He was being serious.
+It did explain the unusual behavior of the farm animals.
+They had obeyed him when he spoke.
+At the time, she had chalked it up to training, but maybe he really could communicate with them on a different level.

 “How long do you think they’ll try to get in?” asked Golar.

 “Not sure.
-Most the night,” said Brota.
+Most the night, but they’ll probably be gone by morning” said Brota.

 “Why do you say that?”